coulterr24/Uterine_Tube_Comparitive_Atlas/Reproducibility/README.md

 The files in `coulterr24/Uterine_Tube_Comparitive_Atlas/tree/main/SAMap_Preprocessing_and_Figures` also enables figure generation.
 After downloading the prepared SAMap file, step-by-step code will allow for figure recreation within 10-30 minutes.

 ### Comparison between Human and Mouse Epithelial Cells based on SAMap
 The preprocessing code includes generation of upregulated genes for each mouse and human epithelial cell state.
 These data were exported as csv files and are available in `coulterr24/Uterine_Tube_Comparitive_Atlas/tree/main/Correlation_Analysis`.
 Here, SAMap correlation scores were calculated for each gene and output as `20251205_Conservation_Reference_Genes_for MvH_DP.xlsx`.
-THese data can be interrogated for further correlated gene detection with promise of translatability.
+These data can be interrogated for further correlated gene detection with promise of translatability.